linuxras/appinventor-sources/appinventor/docs/markdown/reference/components/social.md

 {:id="EmailPicker.Enabled" .boolean} *Enabled*
 : If set, user can enter text into the `EmailPicker`.

+{:id="EmailPicker.ErrorText" .text} *ErrorText*
+: Sets the right-hand compound drawable of the EmailPicker to the "error" icon and sets an error message that will be displayed in a popup when the EmailPicker has focus.

 {:id="EmailPicker.FontBold" .boolean .do} *FontBold*
 : Specifies whether the text of the `EmailPicker` should be bold.
  Some fonts do not support bold.